ducttape/ducttape-engine/README.md

 Cloning
 -------
-If you clone this using the usual `git://github.com/ducttape/ducttape-engine.git` please run `git submodule update --init` as the first thing you do within the cloned repo.
+If you clone this using the usual `git clone git://github.com/ducttape/ducttape-engine.git` please run `git submodule update --init` as the first thing you do within the cloned repo.
-Alternatively, you can just clone with `git clone --recursive`.
+Alternatively, you can just clone with `git clone --recursive git://github.com/ducttape/ducttape-engine.git` and it will do that for you.
 This will get our externals that are in different git repos to keep this one clean and dandy.